citp/privacy-policy-historical/c/cl/cle/cleartrip.sa.md

 ### Grievance policy

 Cleartrip strongly believes in a sincere and transparent approach to its users.
 You trust and love us and we would never put growth before trust.
-This policy document aims at minimizing instances of customer complaints, grievances and disappointments via channelized approach, review and redressal.
+This policy document aims at minimizing instances of privacy breach or any privacy related issues via channelized approach, review and redressal.

-You can file a grievance / share feedback if you are disappointed with the services rendered by Cleartrip or any other issues.
-You can give your grievance / feedback through email or snail mail.
+You can file a grievance / share feedback if you want to report any privacy breach or any privacy related issues.

 In order to make Cleartrip redressal channels more meaningful and effective, a structured system has been put in place.
 This system will ensure that the complaints are redressed seamlessly and well within the stipulated timeframe.

 ### How to reach Cleartrip for privacy related Issues

 For concerns regarding our Privacy Policy or our privacy practices and related Issues, write to us at [privacy@cleartrip.com.](mailto:privacy@cleartrip.com)

-If you are not satisfied (after a period of 10 days from the date of writing to [privacy@cleartrip.com](mailto:privacy@cleartrip.com)), please write to:

-Grievance Officer,
-Cleartrip Private Limited,
-Unit No.001, Ground Floor, DTC Building, Sitaram Mills Compound,
-Lower Parel, Mumbai 400 001